JaneliaSciComp/multifish/docs/QuickStart.md

 ## Nextflow Tower Quick Start

-The easiest way to use the EASI-FISH pipeline is by running it from the Nextflow Tower web interface.
-For Janelia users, Nextflow Tower is [available locally](http://nextflow.int.janelia.org) (requires Janelia VPN) and allows us to execute on either the Janelia cluster or AWS cloud.
-If your institution does not have Nextflow Tower installed, you can use the official [Nextflow Tower](tower.nf) instance to execute on any cloud platform.
+The easiest way to use the EASI-FISH pipeline is by running it from the Nextflow Tower web GUI interface.
+See the [step-by-step instructions here](tower/NextflowTower.html).

-See the [platform documentation](platforms/NextflowTower.md) for step-by-step instructions.

 ## Command-line Quick Start